quasikyo/ror2-mods/README.md

 #### Updating Version
 - Update `<ModName>/<ModName>.cs::PluginVersion`
 - Update `version_number` in `<ModName>/Thunderstore/manifest.json`
-- Upate version number for the most recent changelog entry in `<ModName>/README.md`
 - The git tag and `.zip` name (see [Release](#releasing)) should match as well

 #### Releasing